-What is meant by Pivot?
+What is Pivot?

 Pivot, in the product management context, refers to a change in the strategic direction of a business.